malywut/personal_website/content/blog/posts/4-introvert/index.md

 Prioritize those short breaks to keep your energy levels up and the conference vibes positive.

 ### Part of a minority?
-Empoyer yourself
+Empower yourself

-Being part of a minority brings its own set of dynamics, finding community members is also a great way to feal more secure.
+Being part of a minority brings its own set of dynamics, finding community members is also a great way to feel more secure.
 From my standpoint, connecting with other women who can share their experiences has been incredibly valuable.
 Sharing experiences, challenges, and victories with others who understand your unique perspective can be both empowering and reassuring.
 So, if you're a minority in your field, seek out those who share your journey – it's not just about networking; it's about building a support system that understands and uplifts you.

 ### Become a speaker